-4.1.
-Learning and Experience
+4.1 Learning and Experience

-One common feature of survey panels that deserves some discussion is learning.
-As respondents continue to participate in the survey and answer the same questions over time, participation in the survey may potentially affect responses through learning.
-For example, after seeing a question covering a certain topic for the first time, respondents may pay more attention to the media, or may simply think more about the topic, perhaps in anticipation of receiving the question again in a future survey.
+A common feature of survey panels that warrants some discussion is learning.
+As respondents continue to participate in the survey and answer the same questions over time, their participation in taking the survey may potentially affect their responses through learning.
+For example, after seeing a question covering a certain topic for the first time, a respondent may pay more attention to that topic in the media or may simply think more about the topic, perhaps in anticipation of receiving the question again in a future survey.
 Alternatively, the respondent may become more familiar and comfortable with the question formats.
-If such learning effects exist and affect responses in a systematic way, then changes over time in a respondent's responses may not capture true changes in beliefs.
+If such learning effects exist and influence responses in a systematic way, then changes over time in a respondent's answers may not capture true changes in beliefs.